 Use of Alcohol

-Students who purchase, sell, possess, distribute, and/or use alcohol or other intoxicants may be subject to the disciplinary process.
+Students who purchase, sell, possess, distribute, and/or use alcohol or other intoxicants on campus or at university-sponsored events will be subject to the disciplinary process.
 Students are not allowed to use alcohol while participating in university-sponsored events and programs even if those events are off campus, regardless of whether the conduct is legal where it occurs.
 These events include, but are not limited to, athletic events, international programs, mission trips, study abroad programs, performance group trips, club and organization events, club sport events, etc. Due to the potential appearance of alcohol use, students are prohibited from displaying decorative bottles, collecting or storing empty alcohol containers on campus for recycling or other purposes.

 See a list of descriptions of substances and the Alcohol and Drugs Federal Mandate as well as Confiscation and Disposal of Contraband policy in the References section below.